dcollien/ExpressionParser/src/languages/formula.md

 `LAST(array: Array): Value`

-Retrieves the last element of an array: HEAD(array)
+Retrieves the last element of an array: LAST(array)

 ## CONS